floweredscarf/su25/labs/lab01/index.md

 `AddingMachine.java`
 :   Implement `AddingMachine.java` such that `AddingMachineTest.java` passes.

+`ArrayExercises.java`
+:   Implement `ArrayExercises.java` such that `ArrayExercisesTest.java` passes.

 `ArrayOperations.java`
 :   Implement `ArrayOperations.java` such that `ArrayOperationsTest.java` passes.

 Don't forget to submit your work to Gradescope!

+### After completing this lab, you now have the tools to go ahead and work on Project 0!
+Please take a moment to read the [Project 0 Spec](../../projects/game2048/index.md) and start on the project if you have already - this is a fast-paced course and we want you to stay on track!